 Wine, beer, cider, spirits – whatever your taste, there’s something for every palate.

 Play: Sign up for a date night class at Pinot’s Palette – which lets you drink while being led through a painting by an instructor.

 Eat: Clover is known for its craft cocktails, but their food is also divine.

 Explore: Check out the local craft brew scene, which now features 41 breweries, through the Inland Northwest Ale Trail.
 Grab a map and get a stamp at each brewery - when you visit 12, you’ll receive a free mini-growler.

-Stay: Hotel RL Spokane at the Park offers hotel packages for the Ale Trail, as well as the Cork District - Spokane’s winery district that includes more than 20 wineries and tasting rooms.
+Stay: The Centennial Hotel Spokane offers hotel packages for the Ale Trail, as well as the Cork District - Spokane’s winery district that includes more than 20 wineries and tasting rooms.

 Spokane’s vibrant entertainment scene provides plenty of live music, shows, concerts and more.